bansailboat/nebula-classifier/README.md

 ### Compiling a list of nebulae

 I began by researching the distinctions between the 6 different classifications, and then compiled a large list of actual nebulae that fell into each category.
-When compiling the nebulae, I made sure to include most alternative names/designations as well; for example, [NGC 2359](https://en.wikipedia.org/wiki/NGC_2359) is called NGC 2359 but it's also colloquially known among the astro community as Thor's Helmet.
+When compiling the nebulae, I made sure to include most alternative names/designations as well; for example, [NGC 2359](https://en.wikipedia.org/wiki/NGC_2359) is called NGC 2359 but it's also colloquially known among the astronomy community as Thor's Helmet.
 As a result, when I was collecting names, it looked a little like this:

 ```python
 emission = ["Barnard's Loop", "NGC 7635", "California Nebula", ("Sh2-155", "Sharpless 155", "S155", "Cave Nebula"), ... ]
 ```
-...where strings within this list were nebulae that typically only had that one designation but tuples were all designations.
+...where strings within this list refer to nebulae with one designation but tuples refer to one nebula with multiple designations.

 ### Image collection

 This was by far the most time consuming part of this project.
-For each nebula in my compiled list, I would manually search for them on Google Images and then used a plugin called [Fatkun Batch Download Image](https://chrome.google.com/webstore/detail/fatkun-batch-download-ima/nnjjahlikiabnchcpehcpkdeckfgnohf) to batch download hundreds of images at a time, making sure to exclude those that contained watermarks or other undesirable signal.
+For each nebula in my compiled list, I would manually search for them on Google Images and then used a plugin called [Fatkun Batch Download Image](https://chrome.google.com/webstore/detail/fatkun-batch-download-ima/nnjjahlikiabnchcpehcpkdeckfgnohf) to batch download hundreds of images at a time, making sure to exclude those that contained watermarks or other undesirable characteristics.

 ### Transfer learning